Vantiq/Tutorials/Introduction to Collaboration/README.md

 a first responder is notified and dispatched.

-For more information on the Advanced Collaboration Tutorial, check out the documentation [here](/docs/system/tutorials/introcollaboration/index.html).
+For more information on the Introduction to Collaboration Tutorial, check out the documentation [here](/docs/system/tutorials/introcollaboration/index.html).